mozilla-conduit/conduit-docs/phabricator-user.rst

 ======================

-In addition to the review-related actions mentioned in the :ref:`leaving-reviews` section, there are other common tasks that are accomplished through the actions dropdown.
+In addition to the review-related actions mentioned in the :ref:`reviewing-patches` section, there are other common tasks that are accomplished through the actions dropdown.
 The following are available to revision authors: